jellyfin-archive/jellyfin-docs/general/clients/css-customization.md

 ### Comments

 A section of code or text inbetween `/*` and `*/` indicates a comment, and will be ignored.
 This allows you to add descriptions for any particular section of code.
 It can also be used to disable code without deleting it.
-For example:

 `/* This might be added above code to tell you what it does */`